-The Code of Federal Regulations at 42CFR440.230(d) allows DHS to place appropriate limits on a medical service based on such criteria as medical necessity or on utilization control procedures.
-The Medical Assistance Pharmacy Lock-In Program has been established by the Division of Health Care Quality, Financing and Purchasing to restrict recipients whose utilization of Medical Services is documented as being excessive.
+The Code of Federal Regulations (CFR) at 42 CFR §440.230(d) allows the Department of Human Services (DHS), or its contracted Managed Care Organization(s), to place appropriate limits on a medical service based on such criteria as medical necessity or on utilization control procedures.
+The Medical Assistance Pharmacy Lock-In Program has been established by DHS to restrict recipients whose utilization of Medical Services is documented as being excessive.
 Recipients are "Locked-In" to specific providers in order to monitor services received and reduce unnecessary or inappropriate utilization.
 This program is intended to prevent Medical Assistance recipients from obtaining excessive quantities of prescribed drugs through multiple visits to physicians and pharmacies.